.: Chaos and Order

 The mathematics of chaos has been a fairly recent development

-have written a first course in chaos, called Order - a closer
+in mathematics.
+I have written a first course in chaos, called Order - a closer

 look at chaos.
-It is available in two forms, both intended for
+It is intended for

-installed size of the program on the hard drive is about 2
+your operating system.
+The installed size of the program on the hard

 The other form of Order runs from the web in your browser.
 It